7 min read

 • You will always be able to afford to access this service.

-• The law will be on your side.
+• The law will be on your side should something go wrong.

 The Reality